stevedonovan/chrono-english/readme.md

 Date and time can be specified also by a number of time units.
 So "2 days", "3 hours".
 Again, first three letters, but 'd','m' and 'y' are understood (so "3h").
-We make a distinction between _second_ intervals (seconds,minutes,hours,days,weeks) and _month_ intervals (months,years).
+We make a distinction between _second_ intervals (seconds,minutes,hours), _day_ intervals (days,weeks) and _month_ intervals (months,years).

+Second intervals are not followed by a time, but day and month intervals can be.
+Without a time, a day interval has the same time as the base time (which defaults to 'now')

 Month intervals always give us the same date, if possible But adding a month to "30 Jan" will give "28 Feb" or "29 Feb" depending if a leap year.

 Finally, dates may be followed by time.
 Either 'formal' like 18:03, with optional